akshan-main/data557project/Blogs/Blog 5: Predicting Academic Salaries: Can Data Science Forecast Your Paycheck?.md

 # 5. Predicting Academic Salaries: Can Data Science Forecast Your Paycheck?

-Welcome to the forth installment of our blog series on investigating faculty salary data at a US university.
+Welcome to the final installment of our blog series on investigating faculty salary data at a US university.
 In this post, we would like to discuss about Predicting Academic Salaries using Machine Learning models and analyzing our findings.

 ---